karllhughes/personal-blog-5/_posts/2026-01-23-startup-consulting.md

 **The most lucrative piece of the consulting market is focused on Fortune 500 companies.** That's where giants like [PwC, Deloitte, E&Y, KPMG, McKinsey, and BCG](https://www.consultancy.uk/news/14018/the-10-largest-consulting-firms-in-the-world) all play, but for one-person consulting shops or small agencies, it's pretty hard to land one of these customers.

-So, many new consultants set their sites on startups.
+So, many new consultants set their sights on startups.
 Some figure they can take their experience from a larger company (or, god forbid, [an MBA](https://www.cleverism.com/why-you-should-not-hire-mbas-for-startup/)) to help early-stage startups "grow up."
 Others trade on a former employer's success (i.e., people who put "Formerly Google/Apple/Facebook/etc." in their Linkedin bios), using name recognition to attract startups that like having a name brand behind their consultants.

 These hopeful new consultants hang up their shingles, offering something vague like "Proven Growth Strategies" or "Scalable Product-Led Growth."
 If they [have a deep personal network](https://www.karllhughes.com/posts/the-key-to-networking-keeping-in-touch), they'll probably find enough clients to survive for a couple of years, but most of them won't stick with the startup market long.

 ## The Case Against Startup Consulting
 While startups can make decisions quickly - [almost to a fault](https://www.fastcompany.com/3006682/not-so-fast-10-hasty-mistakes-startup-founders-make) - they aren't an easy market to serve.
-They're price sensitive, have high expectations, and prone to failure.
+They're price sensitive, have high expectations, prone to failure, and often need more tactical than strategic help.

 Let's dive into each of these points and see how they affect startup consulting.

 ### 1. Founders Have Unrealistic Expectations
 What consultants offer is squishy, and for big companies, it can be more political than practical: